wilkox/minspec/README.markdown

 #About

-`minspec` is a bioinformatic tool designed to identify the most parsimonious set of species needed to explain the result of a blast search.
+`minspec` is a bioinformatic tool for metagenomic studies.
+It identifies the most parsimonious set of species which explain the output of a blast search.

-A common problem in metagenomics is processing reads which have very high identity to more than one species.
-Because many species share genomic sequence with high conservation, it's often not clear which species a given read originated from.
+A common problem in metagenomics is handling reads which have high sequence identity to more than one species.
+Because a lot of genomic sequence is highly conserved between species, it's often not clear which species a read originated from.
 The normal solution is to split the "hit" between all species which match above a certain identity, bit score or E-value threshold, but this is not satisfying for a number of reasons, not least that many of the "identified" species are probably not actually there.

 `minspec` solves this by computing the *most parsimonious* set of species needed to explain the observed hits.
-It does this by framing the computation as a linear programming (LP) problem, and passing it to the GNU Linear Programming Kit (GLPK).
+It does this by framing the computation as a linear programming (LP) problem, which is solved the GNU Linear Programming Kit (GLPK).

 The output of `minspec` is _not_ a definitive list of species present in a sample, but rather a result to be interpreted.
 Although validation tests show `minspec` is generally very reliable when working with simulated metagenomes, it is expected that in real experiments it will report both false positive and false negative results.